-The International Journal for Research in Vocational Education and Training (IJRVET) is a double blind peer-reviewed journal for VET-related research.
-This journal provides full open access to its content on the principle that making research freely available to the science community and the public supports a greater global exchange of knowledge and the further development of expertise in the field of Vocational Education and Training (understood in a wide sense and also known as e.g. TVET Technical Vocational Education and Training, Professional Education and Training, Career and Technical Education, Workforce Education).
+The International Journal for Research in Vocational Education and Training (IJRVET) is a double blind peer-reviewed journal.
+This journal provides full open access to its content on the principle that making research freely and independently available to the science community and the public supports a greater global exchange of knowledge and the further development of expertise in the field of vocational education and training (VET).
+IJRVET supports the ten principles of the United Nations Global Compact.

 Why considering IJRVET as a venue for your work?

-The Guideline for Authors can be downloaded here.
+The Guidelines for Authors can be downloaded here.

 Initial screening and integrity check (Plagiarism Policy)

-Each submitted article undergo an initial screening by the editorial office (EO) and the editorial board (EB).
-Screening Criteria are:
+Each submitted article undergoes an initial screening by the editorial office (EO) and the editorial board (EB).
+Screening criteria are as follows:

-Integrity Check: Each submitted article undergo an academic integrity and orginality check.
+Integrity Check: Each submitted article undergoes an academic integrity and orginality check.
 IJRVET uses PlagScan.

-A percentage indicates the extent to which a submission matches already published sources.
+The extend to which a submission matches already published sources is indicated via percentages.
 The percentage is calculated by PlagScan.
 The decision after the integrity check is based on the following specific limits:

 Double blind peer-review

-Anonymised papers suitable for review are than forwarded from the editorial office to at least two external reviewers not belonging to the editorial office or the editorial board.
-Review Criteria are:
+Anonymised papers suitable for review are forwarded from the editorial office to at least two external reviewers not belonging to the editorial office or the editorial board.
+Review criteria are as follows:

 The reviewers recommend with an overall rating:

-A third reviewer will be involved if the recommendations are contradictory.
+A third reviewer will be involved if the recommendations of the frist two reviews are contradictory.
 The final decision is made by the editor in chief.